 - Edge of the World (100 km): Epic cliffs about 2 hours from Riyadh.
 Requires at least one hour of off-roading on a difficult track.
-Locals recommend going with a tour company to ensure you don’t get stuck or lost; Ghazi Tours is a reputable option.
+It’s safest to go with a tour company to ensure you don’t get stuck or lost; book a tour to the Edge of the World here.
 However, if you want to rent a 4×4 or chance it with a normal car (it’s been done) you can rent a car from Rentalcars.com.
 Make sure to leave before sunset so you can see the trail.

 Transportation from Riyadh